Sports Coach Logo Sports Coach Training Principles Fitness Components

 How do you train confidence in climbing?

-There are fundamental foundations to building confidence in any sport, and it starts with goal setting and assessing where you are at from the beginning.
-We use a basic format of assessment, planning, implementation, and review as a cyclical process.
-Using the theory of marginal gains, we aim for participants to make small improvements in each exercise they complete.
-Although the improvements may feel imperceptible week on week, each additional step forward adds to the total.
+There are fundamental foundations to building confidence in any sport, and it starts with goal setting and assessing where you are from the beginning.
+We use a basic assessment, planning, implementation, and review format as a cyclical process.
+Using the theory of marginal gains, we aim for participants to make minor improvements they complete.
+Although the upgrades may feel imperceptible weekly, each additional step forward adds to the total.
 Overall, they see a more significant gain over the whole period of the training.

-We use the nine categories from Vealey's SSCQ and bring in training around mindfulness, goal setting, visualisation, and self-talk.
-When we couple this with things like physical preparation and finding the right climbing partner, these things come together to manage anxiety in the individual and then build confidence.
+We use the nine categories from Vealey's SSCQ and incorporate training around mindfulness, goal setting, visualisation, and self-talk.
+When we combine this with physical preparation and finding the right climbing partner, these things come together to manage the individual's anxiety and build confidence.

 How does online work for mental skills training?